Direct Payments

 • support to recruit and employ a personal assistant

-• help to identify a suitable support provider (such as a care agency)
+• help to find a suitable care and support provider, such as a care agency

-• help to identify community support which meets your outcomes
+• help to find community support that meets your needs

-• access to peer support in local community settings across Newcastle
+• peer support in local community settings across Newcastle

-• advice on where to find training for personal assistants
+• help to find training for personal assistants

-• standard payroll services that work out the wages and any deductions for you.
+1. Standard payroll services: They work out the wages and any deductions for you.
 They tell you how much and when to pay your Personal Assistants

-• managed payroll services receive the money and handle financial transactions, including paying tax and National Insurance for your personal assistants
+2. Managed payroll services: Receive the money and handle financial transactions.
+This includes paying tax and National Insurance for your Personal Assistants

 Support from the council